 Within our society, we are witnessing a disturbing pattern of substance abuse.
 Those who start off using prescription drugs will often evolve into a Heroin addiction.
-Often, with large numbers of individuals abusing prescription drugs, many may wonder as to what happens when one can no longer take these medications, whether they run of pills, or if they cannot purchase any more.
-While it would be hopeful to think that these individuals just stop using at all and move on with their lives; but unfortunately, this is rarely the case.
-Instead, we are witnessing a transition in individuals who progress from using prescription medications on to taking of Heroin which, inevitably creates a Heroin addict in need of rehabilitation.
+With large numbers of individuals abusing prescription drugs, many may wonder as to what happens when one can no longer take these medications, whether they run out of pills or they cannot purchase any more.
+While it would be hopeful to think that these individuals just stop using all together and move on with their lives, unfortunately this is rarely the case.
+Instead, we are witnessing a transition in individuals who progress from using prescription medications to taking Heroin, which inevitably creates a Heroin addict in need of rehabilitation.

 Prescription Drugs, a Gateway to Heroin Addiction

 Of all the things you learn from Heroin addiction, one being that users rarely begin their life of drugs with Heroin as their first substance.
 Oftentimes, there is often a progression throughout addictions, as they move from one substance on to a more potent one.
 Many drugs that do not have as potent of an effect as others, but are often used by larger populations are generally known as “Gateway drugs,” as they generally act as a predecessor for more serious drug addictions.
 Most drugs thought to be considered gateway are; Alcohol, Cigarettes, Marijuana, and Painkillers with addictive qualities.